Cherreads

 Rion's golden eyes flashed coldly.

-He set the flask aside and reached for his sword.
+He reached for his sword.

 "They're here," he said in a low, steady tone.

-Noa lay still, staring at the ground,
+Noa lay on the ground, thinking quietly to himself:

 "So… peace isn't meant for me."